 Loosened ligament attachments (composed of connective tissue) between adjacent vertebrae

 Ligaments may be loosened so much that the vertebrae move freely.
 These injuries are considered unstable.
 When vertebrae move, they can compress the spinal cord or its blood supply and damage spinal nerve roots.
 An unstable injury to the spine may not damage the spinal cord immediately.
 For example, the injury may cause spasms of muscles supporting the spine that prevent the vertebrae from moving much.
 However, after hours or days, muscle spasms may subside, enabling the vertebrae to move freely, which can damage the spinal cord.

 Almost all people with a spinal cord injury have an injury to the spine.
-However, sometimes children do not (see Spinal Cord Injury in Children Spinal Cord Injury in Children The spinal cord is a long, fragile tubelike structure that begins at the end of the brain stem and continues down to the lower part of the spine.
-The spinal cord consists of nerves that carry... read more ).
+However, sometimes children do not (see Spinal Cord Injury in Children Spinal Cord Injury in Children A spinal cord injury is damage to the bundle of cells and nerves that carry incoming and outgoing messages between the brain and the rest of the body.
+Most spinal cord injuries in children younger... read more ).